ariel-fu/CSE517-Final/README.md

 - numglue
 - simuleq

+## 2. Authentication
+The HTL model is based off the MAmmoTH Code Llama 7B model.
+The user must be authenticated into HuggingFace to properly fetch the model and train the HTL model.
+To evaluate the re-produced model, the user must also be authenticated into HuggingFace to properly fetch the trained model base and weights from HuggingFace.

+In the Google Colab, we have a dedicated cell to run to authenticate into HuggingFace.
+In the event that the user does not have a token for HuggingFace, one is provided in the comments.

-## 2.Train
+## 3. Train
 We run the following script in a cell on Google Colab under the section "Run the training".
+The script runs the training code for 1 epoch, with the hyperparameters discussed in the final report.

 python -m torch.distributed.run \
  --nproc_per_node=1 \